Soham-Das-afk/AuroraMusic/SECURITY.md

 ## Supported versions

-We aim to keep the latest tagged release and the `master` branch secure.
+I aim to keep the latest tagged release and the `master` branch secure.
 Older tags may not receive fixes unless the issue is critical and easy to backport.

 ## Reporting a vulnerability